ameliasquires/lullaby/docs/net.md

 these can, of course be used with wildcards however you want

-/*/{user}/id would match /a/b/c/meow/id with req.paramaters.user being equal to meow
+/*/{user}/id would match /a/b/c/meow/id with req.parameters.user being equal to meow

 ### req:roll